awsdocs/amazon-ecs-developer-guide/doc_source/create-container-image.md

 1. Launch an instance with the Amazon Linux 2 AMI\.
 For more information, see [Launching an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Connect to your instance\.
-For more information, see [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+1. Connect to your instance using SSH\.
+For more information, see [Connect to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 1. Update the installed packages and package cache on your instance\.